gittyeric/elastic-ecs/README.md

 This NPM package's version is pinned to the associated ECS version, so version 1.7.0 of this lib would represent ECS version 1.7.0, for example.

+Any patch or minor updates will be reflected with appending -[a-z]* to the ECS semver version.

 ## Example Usage

 ### Basic Usage: Reference field names/values